Insurance · May 09, 2023

 The bottom line

-Inflation, the growing cost of natural disasters and punitive jury verdicts are all combining to significantly increase costs and limit coverage limits available from insurers.
+Inflation and the growing cost of natural disasters, among other factors, are combining to significantly increase costs and limit coverage limits available from insurers.
 Customers will see the repercussions in their insurance program structure, while the increasing cost of insurance will likely impact the entire marketplace.

-As complex as the high-net-worth market is, an annual review is an imperative part of the process—not only to determine the competitiveness of a policy's cost but also to learn whether existing policies reflect existing assets.
+Due to the complexity of the high-net-worth market, an annual insurance review is an imperative part of the process—not only to determine the competitiveness of a policy's cost but also to learn whether existing policies reflect existing assets.

 This material is for informational purposes only and is not intended to be an offer, specific investment strategy, recommendation or solicitation to purchase or sell any security or insurance product, and should not be construed as legal, tax or accounting advice.
 Please consult with your legal or tax advisor regarding the particular facts and circumstances of your situation prior to making any financial decision.
 While we believe that the information presented is from reliable sources, we do not represent, warrant or guarantee that it is accurate or complete.